 YPFP’s Language Discussion Group Program provides an intimate forum for members to exchange ideas, express their views, and build their language fluency through discussion of critical foreign policy issues in a small group setting.
 The Program is comprised of multiple language Discussion Groups (DGs), each of which is composed of 12-40 members with significant interest and/or experience in the discussion language.
 Language DGs allow members to practice their language in a friendly environment, learn, share new perspectives, and engage with a small, elite community of professionals who share a passion for similar areas of foreign policy.

-Chinese (Mandarin) Language Discussion Group Chair
+French Language Discussion Group Co-Chair

 The DG Chair seeks opportunities to connect their groups with broader YPFP events and initiatives and to link their group with external organizations or activities in the broader foreign policy community.
 The ability to build an elite cadre of rising foreign policy leaders who are able to communicate intelligently and precisely in the language of the DG.
 Chairmanship of a DG is a prestigious position that reflects an individual’s existing expertise in a topic, region, and language, acknowledges the individual’s ability to build and manage a community, and places confidence in the individual to serve as an outstanding source of knowledge on a critical language that they share with the broader YPFP community.

 - Determine membership criteria for the DG and process applicants on a timely basis (within 7 days).